Episodes

 Nun, Done, and Uninsured: Katy Talento

 In 2008, Katy Talento walked away from Capitol Hill and into a Catholic convent.
 Within a year, she walked out.
 Within another decade, she sat inside the White House shaping health policy.
 Somewhere in between, she got labeled “infertile” after a single cycle of testing and spent years believing it.
 That label stuck.
 The pain that came before it never got investigated.
 Doctors offered birth control and moved on.
 No one asked why her body was struggling.
 No one followed the thread.
-Talento built ...
+Talento ...

 442